laravel-json-api/docs/1.0/schemas/README.md

 ::: tip
 We do not support automatic discovery of schemas intentionally.
-Although our directory conventions means it would be possible to detect schemas, it is inefficient to run discovery code on every HTTP request.
+Although our directory conventions mean it would be possible to detect schemas, it is inefficient to run discovery code on every HTTP request.
 Manually registering schemas makes your API more efficient.
 :::